Toyota RAV4 SUV - MPG, running costs & CO2

 The PHEV is equipped with a much larger 18.1kWh battery, which means it can be driven for up to 46 miles without the petrol engine.
 During our test drive, we managed 35 miles of electric range without eking out the battery charge.
 Recharging takes around 7.5 hours using a three-pin plug, which reduces to 2.5 hours when a 7kW home wallbox is available.
 Its electric range helps it achieve official figures of up to 282.5mpg and 22g/km of CO2, making it cheaper to run for company-car drivers thanks to its low BiK band.

-Every RAV4 will cost £140 a year in road tax, unless you really go to town with the optional extras and push it over the £40,000 mark, in which case there's a £325 surcharge the first five times you have to pay tax.
+The RAV4 qualifies for a slightly reduced VED (road tax) annual payment, unless you really go to town with the optional extras and push it over the £40,000 mark, in which case there's a surcharge the first five times you have to pay tax.